-Item No. 4
+Item No. 4:

 Pursuant to the provisions of Section 204 of the Companies Act, 2013, and Regulation 24A(1A) & (1B) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and SEBI Master Circular SEBI/HO/CFD/CFD-PoD-2/CIR/P/2024/185 dated 31st December 2024 w.e.f.
-1st April 2025 every listed entity is required to appoint an individual or a firm as the Secretarial Auditors of the Company, who shall be a peer reviewed Practising Company Secretary and who has not incurred any disqualifications for appointment or continuation as Secretarial Auditors of the listed entity.
+1st April 2025 every listed entity is required to appoint an individual or a firm as the Secretarial Auditors of the Company, who shall be a peer reviewed Practising

+Company Secretary and who has not incurred any disqualifications for appointment or continuation as Secretarial Auditors of the listed entity.

-In compliance with the aforesaid provisions, the Board of Directors on recommendation of Audit Committee, in their respective meeting(s) held on 2nd September, 2025 has appointed M/s Abhishek K Pandey & Associates, Practising Company Secretaries, a Peer-Reviewed Practising Company Secretary (COP: 12294), as the Secretarial Auditors of the Company for a consecutive period of 5 (five) years.
+In compliance with the aforesaid provisions, the Board of Directors on recommendation of Audit Committee, in their respective meeting(s) held on 1st September, 2025 has appointed Mr. Anand Khandelia, a Peer-Reviewed Practising Company Secretary (COP: 5841), as the Secretarial Auditor of the Company for a consecutive period of 5 (five) years.
 He shall conduct Secretarial Audit from F.Y.
-2025-26 and shall hold the office of Secretarial Auditors from the conclusion of 31st Annual General Meeting until the conclusion of the 36th Annual General Meeting of the Company to be held for the F.Y.
-2030 for an annual remuneration of Rs.
-25000/-.
+2025-26 and shall hold the office of Secretarial Auditors from the conclusion of 41st Annual General Meeting until the conclusion of the 46th Annual General Meeting of the Company to be held for the F.Y.
+2030 for a remuneration of Rs.
+5000/- (Rupees Five Thousand Only) payable annually.